ruben-david-roy/GrooveFM/README.md

 # GrooveFM 🎵

-GrooveFM is a simple yet elegant online radio station powered by Node.js and Express.
+GrooveFM is a simple online radio station powered by Node.js and Express.
 Tune in to enjoy seamless music playback, synchronized across all connected clients.

 ![GrooveFM Screenshot](img/screenshot.png)